Motor racing-Gasly and Tsunoda confirmed at AlphaTauri for 2022 | Sports-Games

 Motor racing-Gasly and Tsunoda confirmed at AlphaTauri for 2022

 Pierre Gasly and Yuki Tsunoda will continue to race for AlphaTauri in Formula One next season, the Red Bull-owned team said on Tuesday.
-French driver Gasly won the team's home Italian Grand Prix at Monza last year and finished fourth in the Netherlands last weekend.
-Honda-backed Japanese rookie Tsunoda scored points in his debut in Bahrain in March.
+French driver Gasly won the team's home Italian Grand Prix at Monza a year ago and finished fourth in the Netherlands last weekend.

 - Country: